BrandonJChan/Brandon_Portfolio/README.md

   - Predicted the number of plays for each song
 - In search of the highest performing model, optimized K-Nearest Neighbors, Ridge, Random Forest, and various Ensemble Regressors for minimizing Mean Squared Error
 - Used model to reccomend songs from my "Release Radar" playlist, a Spotify-generated playlist containing recently-released songs
+- Based on my enjoyment of the reccomended songs, I would say that I succeeded!

 ## [Fake News Detection](https://htmlpreview.github.io/?https://github.com/BrandonJChan/Fake_Headline_Detection/blob/main/Fake%20News%20Final%20Report.html)
 <p align="center">